Zhang-xiaokun/MitiHarm/HarmfulnessMetrics/readme.md

 #### Revealing and Mitigating the Spread of Harmful Content in Recommender Systems

-This is the code used to evaluate recommender systems' performance in terms of healthiness.
+This is the code used to evaluate recommender systems' performance in terms of harmfulness.

 The file harmfulnessMetric.ipynb is used to obtain recommender systems' performance under our proposed harmfulness-related metrics, HP@k and HO@k.